AgeOfLearning/todo-app/routes/step-1/README.md

 }
 ```

 Congrats!
 At this point we have a working todo list, albeit a crude one.
 Let's go over the methods we've written.
 The `onTodoInput` method simply captures the input value from the passed Event object and assigns it to the `todoDescription` property.
-The `addTodo` method prevents the default form submission behavior and assigns `todos` a new array which merges the previous array with a new array containing the new todo object which, consists of an incrementing id and the `todoDescription`.
+The `addTodo` method prevents the default form submission behavior and assigns `filteredTodos` a new array which merges the previous array with a new array containing the new todo object which, consists of an incrementing id and the `todoDescription`.
 We also increment the `todosCount` and reset the `todoDescription` to an empty string.
 Also take note that we declared and initialized `idIncrementor` in the contstructor.

 Now do the following to see the progress:<br>
 `npm run start:dev`